 The PCB should be designed considering the fastest signal interfacing with the device.
 These high-speed signals are extremely sensitive to trace geometry, vias, loss, and crosstalk.
 These aspects become even more prominent for multi-layer PCBs.
 For high-speed interfaces perform a signal integrity simulation.
-A board redesign with improved PCB material or altered trace geometries might be necessary to obtain the desired performance.
+A board redesign with improved PCB material or altered trace geometries may be necessary to obtain the desired performance.

-AMD recommends following these steps when designing your PCB:
+Xilinx recommends following these steps when designing your PCB:

 - Review the following device documentation:

 - Review memory IP and PCIe® design guidelines in the IP product guides.

 - Use the Vivado tools to validate your

 - Run simultaneous switching noise (SSN) analysis.